lmullen/jsr/_source/issues/vol15/mcvickar.markdown

     HBD).
 Later, in his 1941 autobiography, Ellis wrote, "Frankly, I would rather [serpent handling] never occurred in my meetings.
-Be very careful because it is unsafe unless you are sure God is with you and will protect you.”
-See James Benton Ellis, Blazing the Gospel Trail (Plainfield, N.J.: Logos International, 1976), 71.
+Be very careful because it is unsafe unless you are sure God is with you and will protect you."
+See James Benton Ellis, *Blazing the Gospel Trail* (Plainfield, N.J.: Logos International, 1976), 71.

-[^96]: M. S. Lemons, "A Misappropriation of His Power," Church of God
+[^96]: M. S. Lemons, "A Misappropriation of His Power," *Church of God
-    Evangel, May 3, 1919, 2.
+    Evangel*, May 3, 1919, 2.

 [^97]: Ibid.